This is a sample digest. The real one — with today's actual market moves and fresh stories — drops every weekday at 7 AM EST.

 Nvidia beats Wall Street by a mile (again)

-Nvidia reported revenue of $35 billion last quarter — 94% more than the same quarter a year ago.
+Nvidia reported of $35 billion last quarter — 94% more than the same quarter a year ago.
 Almost all of it came from AI data-center chips.
 The stock jumped 4.6% on the news.

 💡 Why it matters: When a company 'beats expectations,' it means analysts thought they'd make $X and they actually made way more.
 The stock usually pops because investors update what they think the company is worth.
 That's the connection between today's news and tomorrow's price — principle 6.